-The Bristol Paramount Theatre opened in 1931 with Carol Lombard in “It Pays to Advertise”.
+The Bristol Paramount Theatre opened on February 20, 1931 with Carol Lombard in “It Pays to Advertise”.
 It is unusual for the fact that it sits right on a state line, on State Street, which is appropriately named, because it divides the states of Tennessee and Virginia.

-Seating 765, the Paramount Theatre originally hosted both stage shows and motion pictures, and also contained a Mighty Wurlitzer, which was lifted hydraulically from the orchestra pit to stage level, played at the opening by organist Jean Van Arsdale.
+Seating 765, the Paramount Theatre originally hosted both stage shows and motion pictures, and also contained a Mighty Wurlitzer organ, which was lifted hydraulically from the orchestra pit to stage level, played at the opening by organist Jean Van Arsdale.
 In April 1932 the Wurlitzer console was destroyed by a fire and it was replaced by a Kimball console.
 By the early-1940’s it was operated by Paramount Pictures Inc. through their subsidiary Wilby-Kincey.

 The Paramount Theatre is decorated in a stunning Art Deco style, with touches of Venetian Renaissance décor inside.

-In August 1954, when a CinemaScope screen was installed, the ornate proscenium arch was damaged and its organ taken out.
+In August 1954, when a CinemaScope screen was installed, the ornate proscenium arch was damaged and the Wurlitzer organ was taken out.
 The theatre continued to screen movies until 1979, when it was shuttered after decades of being the premier entertainment venue for Bristol.

 The Paramount Theatre’s restoration began in the 1980’s, and more than $2 million was spent on returning it to its former splendor, including enlarging the depth of the stage to 36 feet (by knocking out a rear wall), recreating the long-lost marquees, including a two-story tall sign spelling out the theatre’s name which soars over State Street.